sujitr/tidbits/algorithms/README.md

 not be divided in half.
 When this happens, we will see that performance is diminished.

 [Check here for more description](https://runestone.academy/runestone/books/published/pythonds/SortSearch/TheQuickSort.html)

+> Good to know : Java Arrays.sort() method uses dual pivot QuickSort.
+> To know more about that check out [this](https://cs.stanford.edu/~rishig/courses/ref/l11a.pdf)